Gibbs' Reflective Cycle: Different Stages and Examples

 Stage 1: Description

-The first stage in Gibbs reflective model is “Description.”
+The first stage in Gibbs's reflective model is “Description.”
 Here, you get an opportunity to describe your experience of the event.
 Simply put, you provide background data on what happened when it happened, and who the people involved were.
 Doing this can help people to understand the situation well.
 So, your experimental learning can be enhanced through this.

 Let's understand this more accurately here: